sanketjo96/tech-studies/README.md

          - AWS provided physical CPUs to machines called as core but it also runs multiple thread on each of them and try to add compute power.
          - Example - ec2 has 2 cores running 2 main thread each so vcpus are 4
          - It is very important to tweak number of main thread (vcpus) per core according to app so that one can save cost
          - Better the judgement on exact core # and vcpu# better the cost saving
+   3. Capacity reservation - one can specify the required capacity of ec2 in terms of required nums,total ram, space etc. So that it will be available when needed

 ---